Cisc0-gif/KITT-Lite/README.md

 ## Getting Started

-WARNING: KITT was developed and tested on Kali Linux for RPi, I have not added support for any other distro yet but plan to in the near future.

 WARNING: Installation Takes About 20 Minutes To Finish!

 To begin, run ``` sudo ./setup.sh ``` to install all necessary libraries and configure PATH usage.
 Simply follow all instructions in the installer.